Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 "Flying was a lifetime hobby of Dad's.
 Over the years he owned a series of Stinsons, Tri-Pacers and Cessnas.
 He maintained a multi-engine commercial pilot's license until he died in 1974 as the result of leukemia.
 Some of my earliest memories involve our family's move from Dallas to Ottumwa to be with him in those days.
 During his business career my father served as Vice President of Traders & General Insurance Company, and later as Vice President of the Hillcrest State Bank, both in Dallas."

-More on aviation strengths the U.S. called on as the nation ramped up its capacity.
+More on aviation strengths that the U.S. called on as the nation ramped up its capacity.

 The civilian aviator, just as the civilian soldier and the civilian sailor, were our towers of strength in the prosecution of WW II.
 Verschoyle completed his Naval Reserve aviator career as a Lieutenant Commander.
 James Verschoyle concluded one of his e-mails to me with this: "Toward the end of the war Dad became a Senior Check Pilot.
 When my parents married back in 1936, Dad had a new Ford V-8 and a 40-HP Taylorcraft; he always said the Ford could outrun the Taylorcraft!"